samvera-labs/geomash/README.md

-For parsing of a LCSH subject (or similar) with geographic data located in the USA currently (such as "Chicopee (Mass.) -- City Directories", "Women--Employment--Massachusetts--Holyoke", or "Palmer (Mass) - history"), then pass in a second parameter to indicate an attempt to parse the string:
+For parsing of a LCSH subject (or similar) with geographic data located in the USA currently (such as "Chicopee (Mass.) -- City Directories", "Women--Employment--Massachusetts--Holyoke", or "Palmer (Mass) - history"), then pass in a second parameter of true to indicate an attempt to parse the string.
+NOTE: As the BPL is a USA based organization, this is currently limited to USA locations.
+I'd be happy to work with an international entity to expand this parsing. :)

     Bplgeo.parse('<string>', true)